 Morphogenesis in natural systems has been a subject of intensive study.
-In recent years, deciphering of genetic mechanisms controlling development, such as how the hox gene complex produces the overall body plan of animals, has lead to a synthesis of evolution and development (EvoDevo)[5], and theories of how the adaptivity of organisms to body plan variations may facilitate evolution[8].
+In recent years, deciphering of genetic mechanisms controlling development, such as how the hox gene complex produces the overall body plan of animals, has lead to a synthesis of evolution and development ("evo-devo") [7], and theories of how the adaptivity of organisms to body plan variations may facilitate evolution [10].

 Inspiration from natural systems has led to investigation of how growable patterns might be programmed, generally focusing on the establishment of shape, with less attention to integration of function.
-Doursat, for example, has developed a hox-gene based network model for artificial evolution of animal-like systems[7].
-Similarly, the development of structure in growing plants has long been modeled at a high level by term-rewriting systems[12], which the MGS language extends into a general model of structure development through topological rewriting[14].
-Other notable approaches include Coore's Growing Point Language[6], which uses a botanical metaphor to create topological structure and Nagpal's Origami Shape Language[11], which creates geometric forms through folding.
-Most similar to this work is Werfel's work on distributed construction, which has been extended to use functional constraints to generate adaptive structure in response to environmental stimuli[15].
+Doursat, for example, has developed a hox-gene-based network model for artificial evolution of animal-like systems [9].
+Similarly, the development of structure in growing plants has long been modeled at a high level by term-rewriting systems [14], which the MGS language extends into a general model of structure development through topological rewriting [16].
+Other notable approaches include Coore's Growing Point Language [8], which uses a botanical metaphor to create topological structure and Nagpal's Origami Shape Language [13], which creates geometric forms through folding.
+Most similar to this work is Werfel's work on distributed construction, [17], which has been extended to the use of functional constraints to generate adaptive structure in response to environmental stimuli [18].

 The problems of integration addressed in this paper are also related to control theory.
 Standard control theory, however, has difficulty addressing systems with large numbers of non-linearly interacting parts, which are typical of growing systems.
-A notable exception may be viability theory[1], a branch of mathematical theory which is intended to address such concerns.
+A notable exception may be viability theory [1], a branch of mathematical theory which is intended to address such concerns.